rnelson/imvote/README.md

 | `!imvote`  | Anyone      | `score` (vote from 1 to 10:integer)                          | Submits a vote  |
 | `!imclose` | Moderators  |                                                              | Closes voting   |

+The voting will automatically end `time` seconds after opening, but a moderator can close it earlier by manually sending `!imclose`.

 ![Sample runs](https://github.com/rnelson/imvote/blob/main/img/03-sample_runs.png)

 ## License